laravel-enso/how-to/README.md

 - `php artisan vendor:publish --tag=enso-assets` - a common alias for when wanting to update the assets, once a newer version is released, usually used with the `--force` flag

+### Configuration & Usage

+Be sure to check out the full documentation for this package available at [docs.laravel-enso.com](https://docs.laravel-enso.com/backend/how-to-videos.html)

 <!--h-->
 ### Contributions